 Jake brooded over the loose set of information he had.
 His cases, though not piling on his desk, were starting to gather.
 But he wasn't focused on them just yet.
 No, it was the enigma he couldn't quite solve.
 He wasn't obsessed with Buffy Summers; that wasn't it.
-He was still a homicide detective, doing his duty and fighting for those whose voices would not be heard because someone who didn't value their lives.
-No, he wasn't obsessed with Buffy Summers, but he was highly suspicious.
+He was still a homicide detective, doing his duty.
+And he would continue to fight for those whose voices would not be heard because someone didn't value their lives.
+But no, he wasn't obsessed with Buffy Summers; he was just highly suspicious.
 His partner of the last few years gets into a coma all because of her involvement with this Buffy, an unremarkable person by normal standards.

 He had seen her police records.
 Though her town of Sunnydale had inexplicably sunk into the earth, the county in which she had lived still had them.
 He had seen them, as well as her LA record.
 She hadn't racked up the rap sheet of any of the suspects he normally dealt with, but he was still taken aback by the amount of trouble she got into as a teenager.
 Still, though, that didn't necessarily explain what she was involved in that it would cause Sara to go into a coma.